myrrlyn/myrrlyn.net/source/profile.html.md

 Senior Design project, the construction and programming of a large autonomous vehicle, involved my skills in both disciplines.

-In addition to my academic pursuits, I have a passion for aquatics that has led me to become a Red Cross and BSA lifeguard, a PADI Rescue Diver, and an aquatics instructor.
-I have worked as a lifeguard, instructor, and area director at a local BSA summer camp for three years, during which time I received excellent reviews and maintained a strong safety record.
+In addition to my academic and technical pursuits, I also greatly enjoy music and aquatics.
+I began learning piano when I was six, and added the trumpet and French horn in middle and high school, respectively.
+I’ve played in my school bands for ten years and would like to continue in a community orchestra wherever I wind up.
+I have been a strong swimmer all my life, and became a Red Cross lifeguard at 14.
+My passion for aquatic safety has led me to become a BSA lifeguard and PADI Rescue Diver, and I have employed these skills as the aquatics director at a local Boy Scout camp.
+During my tenure at Rota-Kiwan, I received excellent reviews and maintained a strong safety record.

 I am deeply passionate about achieving safety in risky environments through familiarity, competence, and assistance.
 I aim to make delivery of such safety